secure-diversITy/splunk/splunkhelper/README.md

     $> splunkstatus                 Status of splunk and helper processes (real exec: "status")

-    $> splunkshcapply               Apply/Deploy configuration bundle within a Search Head Cluster
-        |splunkshcdeploy            (real exec: "apply shcluster-bundle -target xxxx")
-                                    You can execute this on the Deployer or on every other splunk> instance because it will ask you for a cluster member(!).
-                                    If you execute it on a SH cluster member server it will catch the cluster members for you and their status for easy copy & paste

     Specific splunk> commands (executable on specific server types only):
     ****************************************************************************************************************
-    $> splunkcmapply                Apply/Deploy configuration bundle within a index cluster
+    $> splunkshcapply               Apply configuration bundle within a Search Head Cluster (real exec: "apply shcluster-bundle -target xxxx")
+                                    You can execute this on the Deployer or on the CM because it will ask you for a SH cluster member.
+                                    If you execute it on a SH cluster member server it will catch the cluster members for you and their status for easy copy & paste

-        |splunkcmdeploy             (real exec: "apply cluster-bundle")
+    $> splunkcmapply                Apply configuration bundle within a index cluster (real exec: "apply cluster-bundle")
                                     --> This will work on a Cluster Master (CM) only (will abort if not on CM)

     $> splunkclustershow            Shows the current cluster status